Mechanisms of radiation-induced structural transformations in deposited gold clusters

 Vertical dashed lines in Fig.~\ref{fig:plasmon_CS} show the ionization thresholds for a neutral Au$_{923}$ cluster and its singly charged positive ion Au$_{923}^+$.
 The ionization threshold for a cluster carrying a charge $q$ has been obtained by means of a spherical jellium model according to Refs.~\cite{Haberland_clusters_book, Seidl_1991_JCP.95.1295, Seidl_1998_JCP.108.8182}:

-Here $R$ is the cluster radius defined through the number of valence electrons in the cluster and the Wigner-Seitz radius $r_s$ (see Eq.~(\ref{eq:cluster_radius})); $W$ is the electron work function of bulk metal; $\alpha = 1/2$ stems from the classical model describing the metal cluster as a perfectly conducting sphere; and the parameter $c \equiv c(r_s)$ accounts for a quantum correction due to spill-out of electron density \cite{Engel_1991_PRB.43.1331, Seidl_1996_AnnPhys.245.275}.
+Here $R$ is the cluster radius defined through the number of valence electrons in the cluster and the Wigner-Seitz radius $r_s$ (see Eq.~(\ref{eq:cluster_radius})); $W$ is the electron work function of bulk metal; $\alpha = 1/2$ stems from the classical model describing the metal cluster as a perfectly conducting sphere; and the parameter $c \equiv c(r_s)$ accounts for a quantum correction due to spill-out of electron density \cite{Seidl_1996_AnnPhys.245.275}.
 This parameter was determined in Ref.~\cite{Seidl_1998_JCP.108.8182} for different $r_s$ values in the range $r_s = (2 - 6)$~a.u.
-For gold ($r_s \approx 3.01$~a.u.) the parameter $c \approx -0.074$~a.u.
+For gold ($r_s \approx 3.01$~a.u.) the parameter $c \approx -0.074$.

 Figure~\ref{fig:ioniz_pot_el_affinity} shows the ionization potentials for different neutral and singly charged gold clusters, Au$_N$ and Au$_N^+$, as functions of the number of atoms $N$.
 The solid lines have been obtained by means of Eq.~(\ref{eq:ionization_pot}).
 In the limit $N \to \infty$ the ionization potentials converge to the electron work function $W$ of a bulk material.
-According to Ref.~\cite{CRC_Handbook_Chem-Phys}, $W$ for gold varies from 5.1 to 5.5~eV.
+According to Ref.~\cite{CRC_Handbook_Chem-Phys}, the value of $W$ for gold varies from 5.1 to 5.5~eV.